rssllptrs/pure-enhanced-snapshot/README.md

 # Pure-Storage-Enhanced-Snapshot-Facility
 Enhances the Pure Storage Snapshot Capabilities<br>

+<p>The Pure Storage Array Enhanced Snapshot Facility is a customized suite of three (3) basic custom Python based tools enhancing the Protection capability that ships with the Pure Storage array.
+The facility exploits the REST interface and utilizes the Python API provided by Pure Storage and is currently only tested to run on Unix/Linux platforms (but should work similarly on Windows).
+Therefore, Python, and the Pure Storage Python API is a prerequisite.

 <pre>
 Prerequisite
 Requires Python and installation of the Pure Storage Python Automation toolkit: